$12.9 Billion DCF Valuation

 To be autistic is to have a brain that is wired differently from the typical brain.
 And in most cases, the hippocampus and the amygdala are not ‘hooked‐up’ as well as the neurotypical brain.
 And these two regions of the brain are involved in processing emotion, and have a great influence on the ability to learn and retain memories.

 This is a noble mission, and I have co-created an excellent plan to accomplish this.
-However, I require $13M in angel financing to get this thing off the ground.
-Meaning, if you are interested in doubling your money in 8 years, while making a tremendous social impact, then please contact me...
+However, I require $30M in funding-financing to get this thing off the ground.
+Meaning, if you are interested in 86X return on your money in 3-5 years, while making a tremendous social impact, then please contact me...

 For this project will impact millions of lives in an evolutionary and radical way.